robparrott/rails-puppet-build/README.md

 Overview
 --------

-This basic puppet module is primarily a site profile for an all-in-one Wordpress server, fronted by apache.
+This basic puppet module is primarily a site profile for a Ruby-on-rails environment.

 It uses r10k via a "Puppetfile" to install needed modules.